Offered by organisations other than Creative New Zealand. This is not a comprehensive list.

 For New Zealand artists to present their works within an overview of New Zealand artistic practice, hosted by the Waikato Museum.

-This annual exhibition and awards are open to 13 to 25-year-olds, in three different age categories.
-Administered by the Waikato Society of Arts.
+An annual exhibition and awards open to 13 to 25-year-olds, by the Waikato Society of Arts.

 For New Zealand painting and printmaking artists.
 Administered by the Waikato Society of Arts.

-To recognize and reward creativity, excellence and inspiration in music composition by a New Zealander.
+An award to recognise and reward creativity, excellence, and inspiration in music composition by a New Zealander.

-SOUNZ Centre for New Zealand Music - New composition award for a text in Te Reo Māori
+- SOUNZ Centre for New Zealand Music – New composition award for a text in Te Reo Māori (link)

-Aims to encourage young composers to write choral settings of texts in Te Reo Māori as part of The Big Sing secondary schools choral festival.
+An award to encourage young composers to write choral settings of texts in te reo Māori as part of The Big Sing secondary schools choral festival.

 Awarded bi-annually to individuals who have demonstrated outstanding dance talent in New Zealand with an appropriate university, polytechnic, dance school or academy, or for those dancing with a professional body or company.

-New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ) - Peter & Dianne Beatson Fellowship
+- New Zealand Society of Authors Te Puni Kaituhi o Aotearoa (PEN NZ) – Peter & Dianne Beatson Fellowship (link)

-Open to writers of fiction, non-fiction, poetry and drama who are currently working on a new project.
+For writers of fiction, non-fiction, poetry, and drama who are currently working on a new project.

 An annual fellowship that aims to encourage and promote imaginative New Zealand literature and to associate writers with the University.

-University of Otago - Caroline Plummer Fellowship in Community Dance
+- University of Otago – Caroline Plummer Fellowship in Community Dance (link)

 An annual fellowship to aid and encourage composers of music in the practice and advancement of their art.

-University of Waikato - Sir Edmund Hillary Scholarship
+- University of Waikato – Sir Edmund Hillary Scholarship (link)

 Supports growth and excellence in sport, creative and performing arts, academia, and leadership.

-For artists, writers, composers and creative practitioners to complete their projects in a harbourside cottage and studio, situated in the heart of the Otago Peninsula.
+For artists, writers, composers, and creative practitioners to complete their projects in a harbourside cottage and studio on the Otago Peninsula.

-Creative New Zealand / New Zealand School of Music Te Kōkī - Jazz Composer-in-Residence
+- Creative New Zealand / New Zealand School of Music Te Kōkī – Jazz Composer-in-Residence (link)

 For established jazz composers to work towards a new album of original compositions.

-Creative New Zealand / New Zealand School of Music Te Kōkī - Music Composer-in-Residence
+- Creative New Zealand / New Zealand School of Music Te Kōkī – Music Composer-in-Residence (link)

-Matairangi Mahi Toi Artist Residency at Government House
+- Matairangi Mahi Toi Artist Residency at Government House (link)

 Supports the development of Māori and Pasifika visual arts and creative practices.
 Administered by Massey University.